-Germany: 6 people injured during violent far-right protest
+German police criticized after violent far-right protest

-BERLIN (AP) — At least six people have been injured after bottles and fireworks were thrown during a far-right protest in the eastern German city of Chemnitz.
+BERLIN (AP) — German police and security officials faced criticism Tuesday following violence during a far-right protest in the eastern city of Chemnitz that left at least six people injured.

-German news agency dpa reported Tuesday that Chemnitz police acknowledged having mobilized too few officers for the demonstration Monday night, which erupted into clashes between neo-Nazis and left-wing counter-protesters.
+The protest late Monday, sparked by the killing of a 35-year-old German man in an altercation with migrants over the weekend, erupted into clashes between neo-Nazis and left-wing counter-protesters.

-The far-right protest was sparked by the death of a 35-year-old German man Sunday following a violent altercation with several other men.
-Two other men were injured.
-A 22-year-old Syrian and a 21 year-old Iraqi have been arrested on suspicion of manslaughter.
+The German news agency dpa reported that Chemnitz police acknowledged having mobilized too few officers for the demonstration.
+Footage showed officers struggling to prevent far-right protesters breaking through police lines.
+The protesters also performed Nazi salutes and chanted “the national resistance is marching here!”

-Footage showed far-right protesters trying to break through police lines on Monday night, performing Nazi salutes and chanting “the national resistance is marching here!”
+The eastern state of Saxony, where Chemnitz is located, has long been a hotbed of anti-migrant sentiment.
+The far-right Alternative for Germany party received almost a quarter of the vote in Chemnitz last year.

 Most Read Nation & World Stories